zweers/marble_run_2026/README.md

 "marble run shapes" contains 4 shapes and shows how the traced designs will look like. you can also print them on thick paper and cut & fold them

-They are also in the xTool file (the laser at aufweiterflur) and can be used to cut the schablones in cardboard 0.5mm.
+They are also in the schablone murmelbahn xTool file (for the laser at aufweiterflur) and can be used to cut the schablones in cardboard 0.5mm.

 3D file for use on a bamboo 4mm diameter stick: